nicobalbi/nicobalbi/README.md

 ## :man_technologist: About:

 I'm a Full Stack Developer, Automation Developer and Industrial Engineer.
 I am passionate about programming, logical thinking, problem solving and continuous learning of new technologies.
-I've recently graduated from Henry Bootcamp and I'm looking forward to apply all the tech skills I've gained in new promising projects.
+I've recently graduated from Henry Bootcamp and I'm looking forward to apply all the tech skills I've gained in new challenging projects.

 ---